bernie-skipole/indipyclient/docs/source/usage/propertyvectors.rst

 ----

 The following vectors all inherit from PropertyVector.
+As received events arrive from the server, these vectors are created or updated and are available via the mapping of vectorname to vector object of the ipyclient[devicename], device object.

 .. autoclass:: indipyclient.propertyvectors.SwitchVector
    :members: send_newSwitchVector